-Ste Action p 1 Click on the appropriate option - 'Move to' or 'Copy to'.
+Ste p Action 1 Click on the appropriate option - 'Move to' or 'Copy to'.
 A list of maintenance item types displays.
 2 Click on the item type to which to move or copy the item.
 A confirmatory prompt displays.
 3 Click on the Yes button to confirm the move or copy.
-4 Switch to the appropriate tab of the Maintenance window to ensure that the item has been added.
+4 Switch to the appropriate tab of the Maintenance